ItaIta123/TrackerApp/README.md

 ## Devolpoing process ##
 I created a RESTful API using Node Express and connected it to the MongoDB server.
-The app uses an authentication process, saving and reading Json Token on and from the device.
+The app uses an authentication process, saving and reading Json Web Token on and from the device.
 The passwords in MongoDB are Hashed using a hash generator.
 For more info visit the Track-server repository.
 Server development and testing were done using Postman and ngrok.

 ## Running Process ##